front-end-summer19/all-the-news-react/README.md

 export default Nav;
 ```

-Once in NavItem we will create a local function `sendSection` and run it on an onClick event:
+Back in `NavItem` we will create a local function `sendSection` and run it on an onClick event:

 ```js
 const NavItem = (props) => {